iodepo/odis-arch/_sources/foundation/foundation.md

 this is type  [CreativeWork](https://schema.org/CreativeWork).
 So any of the properties seen at the Schema.org site can be used.
 The key properties of value to the OIH implementation can then be found, for this type, in the [Documents thematic type](../thematics/docs/README.md).

+For the OIH implementation, we will use the following properties as core properties we want all OIH documents to have.
+These include:

+> name:  The name of the document or item being described
+>
+> description:  A description of the document or item being described
+>
+> url: A URL for the document or item being described.

 ### Domain and range